stijnsanders/jsonDoc/README.md

     function Count: integer; stdcall;

-Convert the data in the `IJSONDocArrayBuilder` instance into a JSON string.
+Convert the data in the `IJSONDocArray` instance into a JSON string.

     function ToString: WideString; stdcall;